 From the main railway station you take the No. 100 bus (the “Museum Line”).
 You get off a short distance away at the Königsplatz square to visit the Lenbachhaus.
 This houses the largest collection of paintings by the members of the “Blauer Reiter” group of artists in the world.
-The Königsplatz is also home to a little piece of classical antiquity, right in the heart of Munich.
-The Glyptothek museum of Greek and Roman sculpture which also houses the State collection of antiquities.
+The Königsplatz is also home to a little piece of classical antiquity with the Propyläen and the State collection of antiquities, right in the heart of Munich.
 This museum is a delight for lovers of the art of antiquity.

 Very close by is the Löwenbräukeller with beer garden - the ideal place to enjoy a traditional Bavarian light meal!

 After a lunch you can take the 15 minute-walk to the NS-Dokumentationszentrum (Documentation Centre for the History of National Socialism) and the Staatliche Museum Ägyptischer Kunst (State Museum of Egyptian Art).